TypQxQ/KTC/Dev_doc.md

     When a child tool is selected it will be active on it's toolchanger and on ktc while the parent only on it's toolchanger.
 # Deselect: Tool is deselected and unloaded, be it a physical or a virtual on physical.

-# Pickup: Tool is physically picked up and attached to the toolchanger head.
-# Droppoff: Tool is physically parked and dropped of the toolchanger head.

-Maybe delete?
-# ToolLock: Tool is locked in place.
-# ToolUnLock: Toollock is disengaged and tool is free.

 ## TESTS TO DO
 - Check if it selects previous tool for deselecting a tool that needs tool selected.
 - If T0 -> T11 -> Deselect_all should: Deselect T11, select T20, deselect T0, deselect T20.